isamusic/nlp-lyrics/README.md

 #nlp-lyrics

+Hey clique!
+Want to be a part of this project?

+Share your own curiosities and thoughts here: https://forms.gle/Us27ZE14j6iUBVdB7

+This will help us decide what directions to take our research in!

 Currently this project involves building and analyzing a dataframe of one musician's comprehensive discography. \
 Twenty one pilots is the selected example.